Welcome to today's edition of the Rush 24-7 podcast.

 Whoa!

-Because he is accusing the Clintons of the politics of personal destruction.
+Folks, it's going to be hard to heal after this one because he is accusing the Clintons of the politics of personal destruction.

-He is taking the Clintons line that they have used about conservatives and turning it right around and boomeranging them with it.
+He is taking the Clintons' line that they have used about conservatives and turning it right around and boomeranging them with it.

-And uh, you know, there are a lot of other people that are coming out, Democrats, liberals, members of the media, who are and and people who are working on the Obama campaign who say, you know, it was fun when the Clintons were doing this to Republicans, and we got a new perspective here of what it's like running against these people when they're doing it to us.
+And, you know, there are a lot of other people that are coming out, Democrats, liberals, members of the media, and people who are working on the Obama campaign who say, no, it was fun when the Clintons were doing this to Republicans.

-Uh when when uh when they started playing the race card in the South Carolina primary, two more little clips here or excerpts from Senator Kennedy's endorsement letter, which I feel confident will be in his speech today.
+Two more little clips here or excerpts from Senator Kennedy's endorsement letter, which I feel confident will be in his speech today.

-Uh he said, I remember another leader who inspired the nation, especially our youth, to fulfill a promise of change.
+He said, I remember another leader who inspired the nation, especially our youth, to fulfill a promise of change.

 Those inspired young people marched.

-They sat in a lunch counters.
+They sat in lunch counters.

 And then comes this from Senator Kennedy.